akaliutau/livability-score/README.md

 We consider two types of scripts:

-1. Scripts to collect data from local sensors installed in home via BLE.
+1. **Scripts to collect data from local sensors via BLE**.
 Such scripts should be designed to run in the infinite loop periodically querying sensor.
-The example of such script is 'sensor_reader.py' (can be found in the root folder on this repository)
+The example of such script is 'sensor_reader.py' (can be found in the root folder on this repository).
+The question of where exactly such software should be installed is open-ended.
+It could be some small, single-board computers (e.g. Raspberry Pi).
+To analyse in detail such questions is out of scope of this work.
-2. Scripts to collect data points from publicly available APIs on the web.
-The example of such API which we are going to us is http://api.openweathermap.org/api.
-The example of script which is designed to collect such type of data can be found in `weather_bot.py`
+2. **Scripts to collect data points from publicly available APIs on the web**.
+The example of such API which we are going to use is https://api.openweathermap.org/api.
+The example of script which is designed to collect such type of data can be found in file `weather_bot.py`

-In our implementation both scripts are configurable through properties file `main.properties` and `sensor_reader.properties` respectively.  `sensor_reader.py` requires some basic metadata about sensor, such as mac_address, the GPS coordinates of sensor and the UUIDs of read and write characteristics.
+In our implementation both scripts are configurable through properties file `main.properties` and `sensor_reader.properties` respectively.
+The script `sensor_reader.py` requires some basic metadata about sensor, such as _mac_address_, the GPS coordinates of sensor and the UUIDs of read and write characteristics.
+We implemented a generic case, so the script could be adopted for any sensor.
+In production version the process of configuring should be automated (the autoconfiguration design pattern).

-On the other hand, `weather_bot.py` requires the latitude and longitude of geography point on Earth to get the weather information.
+On the other hand, `weather_bot.py` requires only the latitude and longitude of geography point on Earth to get the weather information.

 Both scripts are designed around schemas and meet the requirements of loosely coupled architecture we mentioned earlier.